paulmillr/noble-ciphers/README.md

 which is considered cryptographically secure (CSPRNG).
 In the past, browsers had bugs that made it weak: it may happen again.

+Implementing a userspace CSPRNG to get resilient to getRandomValues weakness is even worse: there is no reliable userspace source of quality entropy.

 ## Speed

-To summarize, noble is the fastest JS implementation.
+To summarize, noble is the fastest JS implementation of Salsa, ChaCha and AES.

 You can gain additional speed-up and avoid memory allocations by passing `output`